Dr. Georg Brenneis

 Brenneis G, Ungerer P, Scholtz G (2008): “The chelifores of sea spiders (Arthropoda, Pycnogonida) are the appendages of the deutocerebral segment.”
 Evolution and Development 10: 717-724.

 Brenneis G: “Nobodies or Somebodies?
-Exploring the unexplored potential of sea spiders (Pycnogonida) to inform on arthropod evolution” 111th Annual Meeting of the German Zoological Society.
+Exploring the unexplored potential of sea spiders (Pycnogonida) to inform arthropod evolution” 111th Annual Meeting of the German Zoological Society.
 2018.
 Greifswald, Germany.

 Brenneis G: “Adult neurogenesis in two distantly related arthropod groups: understanding the evolution of developmental processes underlying neural plasticity in Arthropoda” Departmental Seminar Neurobiology.
 2018.
 Ulm University, Germany.